ZiadHatab/uncertainty-multiline-trl-calibration/README.md

 All uncertainties are defined as covariance matrices as function of frequency.
 If only one covariance matrix is given, the code will repeat it along the frequency.
 If only a scalar variance is given, then a diagonal covariance matrix is generated and repeated along the frequency.

+For those of you interested on how I approached the problem, you read a summary of the work in [3]: [https://arxiv.org/abs/2206.10209](https://arxiv.org/abs/2206.10209)

 ## Code requirements

 You need to have the following packages installed in your python environment: